overture-stack/lyric/packages/data-provider/README.md

 ### Auth Custom Handler

 The **authentication custom handler** is a customizable function that can be used to verify user authentication and grant write permissions to organizations.
-It is used by the auth middleware to process incoming requests before any operation is executed.
+It is used by the auth middleware to process incoming requests to modification endpoints (POST, PUT, DELETE) before any operation is executed, and to identify the user for audit purposes on these endpoints.

 The handler receives an argument of type `Request` and returns a `UserSessionResult` response type, which provides information about the user's session or any errors encountered during the process.